Regulations when Transporting Dangerous Goods

 Who are dangerous goods regulations applicable to?

-Dangerous goods regulations are applicable to anybody shipping dangerous goods by air, sea and land.
+Dangerous goods regulations are applicable to anybody shipping dangerous goods by air, sea, rail and road.

 What is the purpose of dangerous goods regulations?